 Successful completion of the Fundamentals of Metrology Seminar is a prerequisite for the Mass Metrology Seminar.
 The Mass Metrology Seminar is built on the concepts learned during the Fundamentals of Metrology Seminar, applying units, measurement uncertainty, measurement assurance, traceability and Quality Management System concepts to the mass calibration procedures.

-To receive a Training Certificate for this course, successful completion requires participants to actively participate in the entire course (e.g., take notes, engage in discussions, ask questions), complete all classroom, homework, and application exercise assignments, and submit a series of calibration certificates as evidence of completion of all application exercises conducted during the hands-on portion of class exercises (guidance is provided in the course).
+To receive a Training Certificate for this course, successful completion requires participants to actively participate in the entire course (e.g., take notes, engage in discussions, ask questions), complete all classroom, homework*, and application exercise assignments, and submit a series of calibration certificates as evidence of completion of all application exercises conducted during the hands-on portion of class exercises (guidance is provided in the course).
+A written final exam will contribute 50 percent of the grade and the class and laboratory exercises will be 50 percent of the grade.
+A passing grade (70 % minimum) on both portions is required to obtain a training certificate that indicates “successful completion”.

 This training seminar is open to industry and government metrologists.